Queer Affirmative Counselling Practice (QACP) In-Person Course, Mumbai, May 2025

 Curriculum:

-- Understanding gender & sexuality- norms
+- Understanding gender & sexuality-related norms

 - Interrogating gender-sexuality as social structures

-- Exploring in personal professional/ clinical context
+- Exploring sexuality in the personal and professional/ clinical context

-- Paradigms informing Queer Counselling Practice
+- Paradigms informing Queer Affirmative Counselling Practice

 - Working with Queer individuals and queer-related distress